lionjhs98/exclamation-mark-shows-satisfaction/README.md

 ##### Test Statistics : Difference in group means

 - We used difference in group means to see if mean ratings with exclamation mark is higher than the ones that do not.
-They want to see if ratings with exclamation mark would usually be higher than the ratings which do not.
-So, comparing the mean ratings would show them how big the difference is among them.
+We want to see if ratings with exclamation mark would usually be higher than the ratings which do not.
+So, comparing the mean ratings would show how big the difference is among the two.

 - Since, We want to see which is higher or not, the difference has to be directional.
-So, they did not use absolute mean difference in this case.
+So, we did not use absolute mean difference in this case.

 ##### Getting observed value